-This solicitation requires a 20 percent cash and/or in-kind match in years 1 and 2, and a 40 percent cash and/or in-kind match in year 3.
-The applicant must identify the source of the 20 percent nonfederal portion of the total program costs for years 1 and 2 and describe how it will use match funds.
-In addition, applicants proposing a third program year must identify the source of the 40 percent nonfederal portion and describe how it will use match funds.
+This solicitation requires a 20 percent cash and/or in-kind match in years one (1) and two (2), and, a 40 percent cash and/or in-kind match in year three (3).
+See OJP Grant Application Resource Guide for additional information on this match requirement.

+Federal funds awarded under this solicitation may not cover more than 80 percent of the total costs of the project for project years 1 and 2, and 60 percent of the total costs of the project for project year 3.
+An applicant must identify the source of the 20 percent nonfederal portion of the total project costs for project years 1 and 2 and how it will use match funds.
+In addition, applicants proposing a third project year must identify the source of the 40 percent nonfederal portion of year 3 project costs and how it will use match funds.
 If a successful applicant's proposed match exceeds the required match amount, and OJP approves the budget, the total match amount incorporated into the approved budget becomes mandatory and subject to audit. ("Match" funds may be used only for purposes that would be allowable for the federal funds.)
-See the OJP Grant Application Resource Guide for additional information on this match requirement.
+Recipients may satisfy this match requirement with either cash or in-kind services